Whop42/Whop42/README.md

 # I'm Whop42, a Computer Science student

-All of my time is sucked up by school

-help
+I spend most of my time on school things, but I'm always happy to lend a hand to a project!

 ## Contact: